minucas/bigcont/flume/README.md

 it receives from the configured channel, in this case *c1*.
 Here the channel keyword is singular because a sink can only fed data from one channel.

-Using this configuration, let¡s run the agent and connect to it using the Linux *netcat* utility to send an event.
+Using this configuration, let's run the agent and connect to it using the Linux some HTTP client utility to send an event.

 ``````
 $ cat helloworld.conf